 Hull Type Percent Refrigeration Percent Vessel Size Category Percent

-Steel Steel 79.7 Freezer 91.7 Large 98.7
+Steel 79.7 Freezer 91.7 Large 98.7

 Fiberglass 11.8 Ice 8.3 Small 1.3

 Wood 8.5

-Under Alternative 1 (No-action), endorsements lost due to not meeting the 15,000-pound rock shrimp landing requirement by December 31, 2007, would remain null and void.
+Under Alternative 1 (No-action), endorsements lost due to not meeting the 15,000pound rock shrimp landing requirement by December 31, 2007, would remain null and void.
 The endorsements would not be reinstated under this alternative, thus upholding the requirement implemented through Amendment 5 (SAFMC 2002).
 By not reinstating the lost endorsements, it is possible that fishermen who would like to re-enter the fishery would be unable to do so, thus making it more difficult for the fishery infrastructure to sustain itself due to continued reduced landing totals.
 As members of the Advisory Panel suggest, the selection of this alternative may place the fishery in jeopardy of collapse, deemed to be especially unnecessary due to the apparent abundance of rock shrimp biomass.
+Fishermen that fish out of Florida, Alabama and North Carolina would potentially be impacted more than fishermen from other states.
+This also includes the impact on dealers and processors that rely on the catch of shrimp.
 There are communities throughout the South Atlantic and the Gulf that would be especially impacted by this sort of selection, similar to those impacted under Alternative 1 under Action 1.
 Bayou LaBatre, Alabama, Seaford, Virginia and Tarpon Springs and Jacksonville, Florida are a few of the communities most likely impacted by the lost endorsements.

 Under Preferred Alternative 2 all endorsements lost due to not meeting the landing requirement by December 31, 2007, would be reinstated.
-Thus forty three (43) vessels could have their endorsements reinstated.
+Thus 43 vessels could have their endorsements reinstated.
 This would allow fishermen to continue to fish or re-enter the fishery, potentially creating increased employment opportunities for captains and crew, and subsequently increase the number of land-based activities associated with the fishery, such as processors, dealers, and truckers (as most of the rock shrimp landed in the South Atlantic is transported to the northern Florida Panhandle for processing).
 As mentioned earlier, there are communities throughout the South Atlantic and the Gulf that would benefit by the selection of this alternative.
 Bayou LaBatre, Alabama, Seaford, Virginia and Tarpon Springs and Jacksonville, Florida, are a few of the communities which most likely will benefit by the reinstatement of the endorsements.